CS-440: Advanced Computer Graphics (Spring 2017)

 Bibliography/Notes: Slides and online resources will be provided at the end of each class.

 The course textbook is Physically Based Rendering: From Theory to Implementation (3rd edition) by Matt Pharr, Wenzel Jakob, and Greg Humphreys.
-You can access PDFs to the individual chapters by following this link within the EPFL network.
+You can access PDFs to the individual chapters by following this link within the EPFL network or by downloading them from Moodle.

 Contact: Please use either the discussion forums on Moodle or firstname.lastname@example.org to contact the course staff.
 Make sure not to post sensitive material (e.g. solutions to exercises) on Moodle — the mailing list is preferred in this case.